Today we're going to talk all about SEO for CEOs: search engine optimization for chief executive officers of small- and midsize businesses.

 If you start with Wikipedia, as the base for what SEO is all about:

 “Search engine optimization (SEO) is the process of affecting the online visibility of a website or a website page in a website search engine's unpaid results — often referred to as "natural," "organic," or "earned" results.
 In general, the earlier (or higher ranked a website appears on the search results pages), and the more frequently a website appears in the search results list, the more visitors that website will receive from the search engine's users; these visitors can then be converted into customers” (other things being equal).

 Two Polar-Opposite Schools of Thought: White Hat SEO vs. Black Hat SEO

-So there are two schools of thoughts on SEO, how search engine optimizers behave, and philosophically where each camp is coming from.
+So there are two schools of thought on SEO, how search engine optimizers behave, and philosophically where each camp is coming from.
 They're kind of like polar opposites to a certain degree: